 Position yourself as a consultative partner that’s interested in brief, but regular frontline collaboration.
 Don’t use all your goodwill on the first meeting alone.
 Spread your agenda out so that you’re not exhausting three hours of a frontline manager’s time on your first engagement.
 Establish an outline for your meetings and consider what’s reasonable for a 30-minute segment several times a year.
 Remember, an ERM program isn’t worthwhile if it’s not sustainable!

 If there’s ever been case for putting yourself in one’s shoes, this is the time.
 We’ve talked about the importance of knowing the needs and nuances of your organization’s essential workers, but there’s more to running an effective risk management program under the updated 3LOD guidelines.

 You must know where your credibility stands with frontline managers, and here are three steps to finding out:

-- Examine your program goals as they relate to the organisational goals that frontline staff contribute to.
+- Examine your program goals as they relate to the organizational goals that frontline staff contribute to.
 Do the two align?

-- Determine whether your risk management program has kept pace with organisational changes.
-Most companies look radically different today from how they did three years ago.
-Are you operating from an expired framework, or have you adjusted your program to express heightened focus on newer organisational changes?
+- Determine whether your risk management program has kept pace with organizational changes.
+Most companies look radically different today than they did three years ago.
+Are you operating from an expired framework, or have you adjusted your program to express heightened focus on newer organizational changes?